CAccampo/4882-001-finch-tracking/FinchTracker/README.txt

     (An error will be thrown if this has not been done.
 It will contain a link to the gcloud CLI installation page as well as the commands necessary to set default authentication credentials.
 This may have to be done twice.)
 The project id, dataset id, and table name can be set through the config GUI or in config.json.

+!
+STREAM UPLOAD NOT ALLOWED IN FREE VERSION
+- Upgrade and add billing (see above)
+- A new table must be created/used if one was created before adding billing

 The python files will require the installation of python and several packages to run.
 - The required modules will throw a ModuleNotFoundError and can usually be installed with 'pip install [module]'